eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-401-403.md

-## Challenge 36 POST Amend Invalid AUTH TOKEN
+## Challenge POST Amend Invalid AUTH TOKEN

 > Issue a POST request on the `/secret/note` end point with a note payload {"note":"my note"} and receive 403 when X-AUTH-TOKEN does not match a valid token

-- same basic message as Challenge 36 but the `X-AUTH-TOKEN` header is included, but the value does not match the value returned from challenge 30 `/secret/token` request.
+- same basic message as previous challenge but the `X-AUTH-TOKEN` header is included, but the value does not match the value returned from challenge `/secret/token` request.

 ## Example Request